The oldest public wildflower garden in the United States

 Cow Parsnip is a native erect perennial forb growing from 3 to 8 feet high.
 The stout stem is ridged, hollow and usually fuzzy.
 Identification is by the very broad cluster (up to a foot wide) of very small white 5-parted flowers in fairly flat-topped umbels that are atop a stem that has color ranges from green to reddish green.
 Leaves can be 2 feet wide.
 Some say the plant has a foul odor, others classify it as simply pungent.

 Leaves: At the stem the stalk of the leaf enlarges to a clasping sheath; the leaves have soft hairs and are 3-parted with toothed or palmate leaflets; each leaflet has a short hairy stalk.
-Lower leaves can be up to 2 feet wide and always have palmate leaflets.
-The most upper stem leaves may be simply 3-lobed.
+Lower leaves can be up to 2 feet wide and always have 3-parted palmate leaflets.
+The most upper stem leaves may be simply 3-lobed, not 3-parted.

 The inflorescence is a compound umbel, fairly flat-topped, composed on 15 to 30 stalked smaller umbellets.
 At the base of each umbellet are 5 to 10 narrow leafy bracts which do not persist.
-[An umbel has flowers branching from a common point with different stalk lengths so as to make a more a more flat or domed flower cluster.]
+[An umbel has flowers branching from a common point with stalk lengths about equal so as to make a flat to domed flower cluster giving all flowers equal access to sunlight.]

 Seed: The fruit of Cow Parsnip is an ovate flattened structure with broad wings that, when dry, separates front to back into two seeds.
 Squeezing the seeds produces a Parsley odor.
 Dry seeds are wind dispersed but do not germinate the first year.
 It is believed they require a cold moist period, followed by a warm moist period, followed by another cold moist period, germinating the second year.
 Best to sow in the fall and let nature take care of it.